DatakinHQ/demo/spark/README.md

 # Simple [Spark](https://spark.apache.org) Job

 In this example, you'll deploy a self-contained Spark application locally via **Docker**.
-The application counts the number lines containing `a` and the number containing `b` in a file.
+The application counts the number of lines containing `a` and the number of lines containing `b` in a file.
 Note, the sample code was taken from the Spark [quickstart](https://spark.apache.org/docs/3.0.0-preview/quick-start.html) guide.

 ## Requirements